Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.

 Configure digital interrupts on your board to signal precise GPIO state changes to the encoders on your rover base.

-Copy and paste the following into your board’s Attributes to add digital interrupts on pins 31, 29, 23, and 21:
+Copy and paste the following JSON into your board’s attributes field to add digital interrupts on pins 31, 29, 23, and 21:

 Assign the pins as the digital interrupts you configured for the board, and wire the encoders accordingly to pins numbered31, 29, 23, and 21 on your local board.